Schools' Challenge: Early years (1977–1985)

-Classic era (1985-2020)
+Classic era (1985–2020)

 In 1985, Schools' Challenge was taken over by Sue and Paul Sims, who would run the competition for the next thirty-seven years and become its best-known figures in the process.
 Under their stewardship, the competition would grow to over three hundred participants, and a number of rules still in place today were established.
 Bonus rounds were changed from being worth five points apiece to worth ten points, a 'plate' repechage competition would be made available for losing national quarter-finalists, a limit of two older (Year 11 and above) students per team was applied to the Senior competition and Schools' Challenge would become reliably divided into the sixteen regions that would send schools to the eight-team National Finals every year.

-The 21st century would see the first team from outside Great Britain win in 2002 in Abbey Christian Brothers' Grammar School, and the rise of a clutch of elite schools who would come to dominate Schools' Challenge in the years to come: between 2003 and 2012 only three schools would win the Senior championship (most notably, prestigious Westminster winning an unprecedented five times in a row between 2005 and 2009) and between 2011 and 2020, The Perse School would win the Junior championship seven times out of nine.
+The 21st century would see the first team from outside Great Britain win in 2002 in Abbey Christian Brothers' Grammar School, and the rise of a clutch of elite schools who would come to dominate Schools' Challenge in the years to come: between 2003 and 2012 only three schools would win the Senior championship (most notably, prestigious Westminster winning an unprecedented five times in a row between 2005 and 2009, as well as Lancaster Royal Grammar School winning 3 titles within 4 years) and between 2011 and 2020, The Perse School would win the Junior championship seven times out of nine.
 This emergence of dominant schools coincided with a growing industry of time and money around Schools' Challenge, with schools collecting decades' worth of question sets, buzzer sets for practice being increasingly imported at substantial cost from abroad and one company, Jaser Electronics, even becoming a bespoke supplier of buzzer equipment for ambitious teams before dissolving in 2017.
 Some have argued these changes benefited wealthy schools such as Westminster or the Perse, who were able to capitalise on the increasing opportunities and recognition Schools' Challenge came to enjoy, while some have argued their success was instead due to a general stagnation of competition growth to other schools in later years leading to the entrenchment of an 'elite' group of successful teams.

-Modern era (2020-)
+Modern era (2020–)

-Pandemic and its fallout (2020-22)
+Pandemic and its fallout (2020–22)

 The COVID-19 pandemic would lead to substantial adaptations for Schools' Challenge.
-The 2019-20 Schools' Challenge year would be curtailed, with the usual inter-regional round of sixteen teams turned into a 15-minute rapid quiz before the National Finals became the first (and only ever) to be held on Zoom, with Westminster School and The Perse School triumphing in the shortened Senior and Junior competitions.
-The continuing pandemic would furthermore lead to the complete cancellation of the 2020-21 season, before Sue and Paul Sims returned for a final year.
+The 2019–20 Schools' Challenge year would be curtailed, with the usual inter-regional round of sixteen teams turned into a 15-minute rapid quiz before the National Finals became the first (and only ever) to be held on Zoom, with Westminster School and The Perse School triumphing in the shortened Senior and Junior competitions.
+The continuing pandemic would furthermore lead to the complete cancellation of the 2020–21 season, before Sue and Paul Sims returned for a final year.
 Their retirement in 2022 would mean only the third ever directorial change.